2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/girlsreallyrule/status/1287884078360850432

-### Officer pepper sprays protestor | July 27th
+### Officer pepper sprays protester | July 27th

-Footage shows a protestor speaking to an officer in black, believed to be a Portland Police Officer.
-The officer then sprays the protestor and steps away.
-The filmer states that the officer said the protestor could not stand there.
+Footage shows a protester speaking to an officer in black, believed to be a Portland Police Officer.
+The officer then sprays the protester and steps away.
+The filmer states that the officer said the protester could not stand there.

 tags: protester, pepper-spray, spray